LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 what can be replaced by LF best practices.

 # How To
-All repositories that should be transitioned to `PROJECT` have already defined an entire CI pipeline today.
+All repositories that should be transitioned to Hiero have already defined an entire CI pipeline today.
 As already mentioned, GitHub actions are used to run builds and tests for each pull request / commit in the projects.
 Since the GitHub actions are part of the repositories the full build and test workflow of all projects is already open today.